This map is the work of antiquary

 part too (there seems to be no medieval foundation for Tavern Street).

-market.
-The town centre, where one of the most ancient town churches
+The town centre, where one of the most ancient town churches stood and also

 The name suggests it may have been built contemporary with or shortly after